dougeby/IntuneDocs/intune/app-sdk-ios.md

 5. Include each protocol that your app passes to `UIApplication canOpenURL` in the `LSApplicationQueriesSchemes` array of your app's Info.plist file.
 Be sure to save your changes before proceeding to the next step.

+6. If your app does not use FaceID already, ensure the [NSFaceIDUsageDescription Info.plist key](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW75) is configured with a default message.
+This is required so iOS can let the user know how the app intends to use FaceID.
+An Intune app protection policy setting allows for FaceID to be used as a method for app access when configured by the IT admin.

-6. Use the IntuneMAMConfigurator tool that is included in the [SDK repo](https://github.com/msintuneappsdk/ms-intune-app-sdk-ios) to finish configuring your app's Info.plist.
+7. Use the IntuneMAMConfigurator tool that is included in the [SDK repo](https://github.com/msintuneappsdk/ms-intune-app-sdk-ios) to finish configuring your app's Info.plist.
 The tool has 3 parameters:

    |Property|How to use it|
    |---------------|--------------------------------|